Bringing Bohemian Glamour from Decadent Decades Past!

 My stomach knotted with excitement, I entered!
-In front of the windows was a low seating area where men lounged, bored & irritated waiting for their partners who had disappeared into the Abyss.
+In front of the windows was a low seating area where men lounged, smoking, reading the newspapers, bored & irritated waiting for their partners who had disappeared into the Abyss.

-Inside the store was quite dark,with the decor being predominantly Black, but at the front of the store were the most spectacular mirrored counters, displaying cosmetics of every colour of the rainbow!!!! ….AND TESTERS……. out on display!!!! ……for you to use without a sales assistant hovering over you!!!!
+Inside the store was quite dark,with the decor being predominantly Black, but at the front of the store were the most spectacular mirrored counters, displaying cosmetics of every colour of the rainbow!!!! ….AND TESTERS……. out on display!!!! …… to use without a sales assistant hovering over you!!!!